 A new fuel pump, new brake pads, new rotors, oil changes, capping a gas leak, replacing a melted battery–you never know what will happen on the road.
-Considering we purchased a 1994 Coachman Leprechaun off of Craigslist, I think paying less than $2000 on maintenance for 18K miles is pretty reasonable.
+Considering we purchased a 1994 Coachman Leprechaun off of Craigslist, I think paying less than $2000 for maintenance for 18K miles is pretty reasonable.

 We don’t have much to give, but Heath and I do give $30 monthly to a nonprofit.
 Despite our lack of wealth, we firmly believe it is important to give to others as much as you can.

-White water rafting, stand up paddle boarding, exploring national parks, boating around Niagara Falls.
+Whitewater rafting, stand up paddle boarding, exploring national parks, boating around Niagara Falls.
 Totally worth it all.

-Wedding costs, Christmas gifts, Spotify, insurance, a parking ticket in LA, a rental car in Hawaii, and one overdraft fee–we didn’t have any other big ticket expenses, but lots of small purchases along the way.
+Wedding costs, Christmas gifts, Spotify, insurance, a parking ticket in LA, a rental car in Hawaii, and one overdraft fee—we didn’t have any other big-ticket expenses, but lots of small purchases along the way.
 We did go shopping for clothes once, while in NYC, where I bought the cutest dresses and spent $40.